 Since most of the variables are numeric you might use dot plots or stem and leaf graphs to display the data.
 For example, to make a dot plot use a skipping rope to make a long line and ask the students to order their cards along the line by time.
 Identical times can be arranged vertically on the same spot.

-Some students might suggest comparison or relationship questions such as:
+- Some students might suggest comparison questions such as: